Testing HypothesesIn Exercises 13–24, assume that a simple random... | Channels for Pearson+

 Significance Level

-The significance level, denoted as alpha (α), is the threshold used to decide whether to reject the null hypothesis.
-It represents the probability of making a Type I error, which occurs when the null hypothesis is incorrectly rejected.
-Common significance levels are 0.05 and 0.01, meaning there is a 5% or 1% risk of concluding that a difference exists when there is none.
-In this context, a significance level of 0.05 is used to evaluate the claim about taxi fares.
+The significance level, often denoted as alpha (α), is a threshold set by the researcher before conducting a hypothesis test.
+It defines the probability of making a Type I error, which occurs when the null hypothesis is incorrectly rejected.
+Commonly used significance levels are 0.05 and 0.01.
+In this context, a significance level of 0.05 means that there is a 5% risk of concluding that a difference exists when there is none.

 Recommended video: